 attribute on all fields that ask for a user’s own information (as described in the existing SC 1.3.5 Identify Input Purpose), even though this is not strictly required by 3.3.8.

 Over and above that, it’s best to avoid using CAPTCHA or similar gatekeeping tools, which can never be fully accessible.
-But if you do use those things, then ensure that other forms of authentication are available; 2-Factor Authentication (2FA) is usually a good option.
+But if you do use those things, then ensure that other forms of authentication are available; Two-Factor Authentication (2FA) is usually a good option.

 Something simpler, like a temporary URL where the user can just click a link in an email or text message to validate themselves, would be fine.
 The use of biometric authentication, such as fingerprint scanning or facial recognition, also meets this SC.